claudiodsf/gitex/README.md

-# This is an exercise
+# This is my first GIT repository

+> Not true... actually

 This is an exercise for the 2024 IPGP Git Class.